cjneely10/EukMetaSanity/README.md

 #### Fast refine (optional)
 Copy and edit the `fast_refine-config.ini` config file to fit your analysis needs.

-Generate additional models using the command:
+Integrate RNAseq and transcriptomic evidence into annotation models using the command:

 ```
 EukMetaSanity -f out/run-paths_summary.tsv -c fast_refine-config.ini fast_refine